criptochairo/wiisy-gatsby/content/blog/person-of-the-month/en/may22.md

 ![Monica](../images/may22.jpg)

+This month I chose a first cousin who has deep questions about life and human beings.
+She also has a creative vein that she uses to always explore those thousands of ideas that flutter through her mind.
+One of the memories I have of her when she was a baby and then a little child is that she didn't talk much…but when she finally started to talk, wow!
+She left us speechless at the clever things she said and the words she used.
+All that time she wasn´t talking, she sure was spending her time observing all of us and reflecting on what it meant to be a human being.

+As you will see below, Mon is now a woman of many talents.

+Here are my 10 questions that will help you to get to know her better:

 ***1. How would you describe yourself?***

 What I like most about myself is that I am creative.
 I take an idea and link it to another, and I ask questions with the outcome, exaggerate the idea to see what happens or draw it.
 Anyway.
 I always try to think of new things.
 I also like balance.
 A long time ago I decided that I always must read both sides of a debate.
 A supervisor would always listen to me tell the story of some patient and say, “ok, but what if the story was the other way around?”
 I love that question because it opens up the mind to other paths.
 I think that doubting is always necessary.